security-assignments/security-assignments.github.io/_projects/pen-test.md

 penetration test assessment:

-> Humbleify and your esteemed consultancy hereby enter into a contractual agreement for you
+> Humbleify and your esteemed consultancy hereby enter into a contractual
-> to carry out a vulnerability assessment of a specific Humbleify asset described
+> agreement for you to carry out a vulnerability assessment of a specific
-> below.
+> Humbleify asset described below.
 >
 >
 > ## Objectives
 >
 > Your objectives are threefold:
 >
-> 1. Document vulnerabilities that you are able to successfully exploit on
+> 1. Document vulnerabilities that you are able to successfully exploit on the
+> server.
+Describe in detail what you did and what level of access you were able
+> to obtain.
+If you obtain a user account with limited privileges, document
+> whether you were able to escalate the privileges to root.
+Document each
+> exploit that you are able to successfully launch.
+>
+> 2. Document potentially sensitive information that you are able to obtain from
 > the server.
-Describe in detail what you did and what level of access you
-> were able to obtain.
-If you obtain a user account with limited
-> privileges, document whether you were able to escalate the privileges to
-> root.
-Document each exploit that you are able to successfully launch.
+These could include user files or web, database, or other server
+> files.
 >
+> 3. For both 1 and 2 above, argue for methods that could protect the
-> 2. Document potentially sensitive information that you are able to
+>    vulnerabilities and sensitive information from > exploitation.
-> obtain from the server.
-These could include user files or web, database,
-> or other server files.
 >
-> 3. For both 1 and 2 above, argue for methods that could protect the vulnerabilities and sensitive information from > exploitation.
 >
->
 > ## Authorization
 >
-> You are hereby authorized to perform the agreed-upon vulnerability assessment of
+> You are hereby authorized to perform the agreed-upon vulnerability assessment
-> the Humbleify webserver located at IP address 192.168.10.107 on the VPN network
+> of the Humbleify vagrantbox virtual machine with IP address 192.168.56.200.
-> accessible to you by using your provided vpn configuration file.
-Your scope of
-> engagement is exclusively limited to the single Humbleify asset.
+> Your scope of engagement is exclusively limited to the single Humbleify asset.
 >
 > You may:
 >